 Donald Segal uses a proverb to explain his approach to mentoring young attorneys and encouraging them to work out solutions to complex challenges: "If you give a man a fish, he'll eat for a day.
 If you teach a man to fish, he'll eat for a lifetime."
 Over the past 50 years, Mr. Segal has used his extensive experience, knowledge, and thoughtful leadership to shape the careers of countless attorneys.
 The firm's co-founders still turn to Don for his insight on complex matters.

 Mr. Segal has a long history of giving back to the community.
 In 1975, he joined the newly formed American Brain Tumor Association, the first national nonprofit organization dedicated solely to brain tumors, and served as President and on its Board of Directors.
-He also cofounded and serves on the Board of Directors for the Central Brain Tumor Registry of the United States, a not-for-profit corporation which gathers and disseminates epidemiologic data on brain tumors.
+He also co-founded and serves on the Board of Directors for the Central Brain Tumor Registry of the United States, a not-for-profit corporation that gathers and disseminates epidemiologic data on brain tumors.
 Mr. Segal is heavily involved in continuing legal education and pro bono programs at Segal McCambridge and oversees the firm's participation in the Chicago Municipal Court Pro Bono Program as well as serves as a mentor to the firm's Pro Bono & Public Service Committee.

 - Martindale-Hubbell AV Preeminent® Peer Review Rated